hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

 ]
 ```

-Note that we also tried using the new [Full Splat Operator](https://www.hashicorp.com/blog/terraform-0-12-generalized-splat-operator) with an expression like `aws_instance.ubuntu[*].private_dns` but this does not yet work in either alpha-1 or alpha-2.
+Note that we also tried using the new [Full Splat Operator](https://www.hashicorp.com/blog/terraform-0-12-generalized-splat-operator) with an expression like `aws_instance.ubuntu[*].private_dns` but this does not yet work in alpha-4.
 However, the generalized splat operator with the `*` referencing multiple blocks within a single resource instance does work.
 See the [generalized-splat-operator](./generalized-splat-operator) example.

 When creating the EC2 instances, we only assign a public IP to one of them by using the conditional operator like this: `associate_public_ip_address = ( count.index == 1 ? true : false)`